oroinc/documentation/crm/system_requirements.rst

 ~~~~~~~~~

 Resources configuration depends on the data size and number of active users and integrations.
 Typical setup could be
-done on a single server with minimum 2 CPU cores, 2GB RAM and a fast hard drive (SSD is recommended).
+done on a single server with the minimum of 2 CPU cores, 2GB RAM and a fast hard drive (SSD is recommended).
 The application could
 scale to multiple servers and a separate database server based on the expected load.